buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_PrecastKerbStone.md

 # Pset_PrecastKerbStone

-Properties for precast kerb stone.
+Properties for precast kerb stone.<!-- end of definition -->